djkeu/Kukuk/README.md

-# Kuku - a digital cuckoo clock for Android
+# Kukuk - a digital cuckoo clock for Android
-- App: Kuku
+- App: Kukuk
 - Author: Marc Kooij
 - Licence: MIT
 - Github: https://github.com/djkeu/Kukuk

 ## Description
-Kuku is an app for Android that mimics a cuckoo-clock.
+Kukuk is an app for Android that mimics a cuckoo-clock.
 By default a cuckoo sound is played once every 15 minutes and multiple times according to the hour of the day, accompanied by a message.
 If this is considered too intrusive, the user can choose to have only the hours indicated by the cuckoo clock.

 Minutely alarms are included for testing/showcasing purposes.